wavemotion-dave/A7800DS/readme.txt

 --------------------------------------------------------------------------------
 History :
 --------------------------------------------------------------------------------
+V1.3 : 12-Dec-2020 by wavemotion-dave
+  * Backported some fixes and emulation timing improvments from Prosystem 1.3g plus the Wii version.
+Renders a few more games playable.
+  * Fixed region for Froggie and Beef Drop - they now look right and play at full speed.
+  * Minor other improvements as time permitted.

 V1.2 : 10-Dec-2020 by wavemotion-dave
   * More speed improvements.
 Fixed some 320 pixel games.
 Improved sound.